Rising-Stars-by-Sunshine/Yijia_Sun_PS1/data/README.md

 ### How to obtain:

 After getting into the figshare page, under the title "Comorbidity Networks From Population-Wide Health Data: Aggregated Data of 8.9M Hospital Patients (1997-2014)" there is a `Download(203.1 MB)` button.
-Click that button, the `Data.zip` file will automatically start downloading (Fig. 1).
+Click that button, the `Data.zip` file will automatically start downloading.
 ![The Figshare Page](https://github.com/user-attachments/assets/6c72e983-84fa-47fd-8c75-465acead4beb)

 After finishing downloading, open the `Data.zip` file, click the `Data` folder, then enter the `1.Prevalence` folder, in which the `Prevalence_Sex_Age_Year_ICD.csv` file is the dataset used.